johncris09/BIS/README.md

-#Introduction
+<strong>Introduction</strong>
   Information System is a system information to collect, process, store and disseminate information to support decision making, coordination, control, analysis, and visualization in an organization which is used to manage and analyze all types of geographical data information or to carry out very specific analysis.
   Barangay Information System is a system with database in order to monitor the barangay area, including census, barangay